Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 </p>

-Whom of you has not thought about being a step ahead the stock market, using information in a way that it returns accurate predictions for the next trading day.
+<ins>**Whom of you has not thought about being a step ahead the stock market**</ins>, using information in a way that it returns accurate predictions for the next trading day??.
 Well, since this might be true in some cases this is really far from the scope of this work.

 The idea behind this work was to take my knowledge one step further.
 The hybrid combinations of Deep Learning models together with Decision trees or Linear Regressions are fascinating new ways to extract much more information of the raw inputs.
 Therefore, I took the things learned throughout the past years related to coding, statistics, ML models, DL models, Business Perspective, and squeezed those into an actual _deployable_ model for a real time stock price predictions.